Pakistan's #1 Free Utility Calculators – Electricity · Gas · Solar · Water · Income Tax · Used by hundreds of Pakistani households every month

 Charge overnight

-Oven / Microwave
+Oven / Microwave / Dishwasher

-Use during afternoon off-peak
+Use during afternoon off-peak or after 11 PM

-How to Track Real-Time IESCO Peak Hours
+How to Track Real-Time IESCO Peak Hours & Load Shedding

 Frequently Asked Questions (FAQ)

-What are IESCO peak hours in Islamabad?
+What are IESCO peak hours in Islamabad 2026?

-IESCO peak hours in Islamabad are typically from 5:00 PM to 11:00 PM daily.
-During summer, peak hours may extend from 6:00 PM to 12:00 AM.
+IESCO peak hours are typically from 5:00 PM to 11:00 PM daily.
+During summer, they extend to 12:00 AM.

-Is electricity cheaper at night in IESCO?
+Is electricity cheaper at night in Islamabad?

-Yes, if you are on a Time-of-Use tariff, electricity rates are lower during off-peak hours (11:00 PM to 5:00 PM next day).
-Check your latest bill to see if you are on TOU tariff.
+Yes, under Time-of-Use tariff, rates are lower during off-peak hours (11:00 PM – 5:00 PM next day).

 How much can I save by shifting to off-peak hours?